junxit/us-congress-bills-113/metadata.md

 - 2014-02-11 — Mr. Harper asked unanimous consent to consider as introduced.
 - 2014-02-11 — On agreeing to the resolution Agreed to without objection. (text: CR H1759)
 - 2014-02-11 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H1759)
+- 2014-02-12 — Passed/agreed to in Senate: Received in the Senate, considered, and agreed to without amendment by Unanimous Consent.(consideration: CR S963)
+- 2014-02-12 — Received in the Senate, considered, and agreed to without amendment by Unanimous Consent. (consideration: CR S963)